-This was the third in my series of features on Children’s BBC Christmas Specials from the seventies, this time taking a look at one of the most peculiar series ever broadcast in the Watch With Mother timeslot.
-Although many of the other shows that shared the timeslot are still subject to ridiculous and patently false rumours that they were inspired by the free and easy availability of hallucinogens in the rather suspiciously late pyschedelic era (in itself something of an urban myth of sorts), it is nonetheless true that Bod was heavily influenced by Taoist philosophy and post Terry Gilliam/Yellow Submarine animation techniques, and also employed a refreshingly lo-fi make do and mend approach to its own distinctive strain of animated presentation.
-The rather unexpected upshot of this is that everybody seems to remember the stories that were actually directly based on zen tenets, nobody ever seems to recall Bod’s Present, which had the temerity to weld its Neo-Daoist philosophies to the season of goodwill and gift-giving.
+This was the third in a series of features on Children’s BBC Christmas Specials from the seventies, this time taking a look at one of the most peculiar series ever broadcast as part of Watch With Mother.
+Although many of the other shows that shared the timeslot are still subject to ridiculous and patently false rumours that they were inspired by the free and easy availability of hallucinogens in the rather suspiciously late psychedelic era – in itself something of an urban myth of sorts – it is nonetheless true that Bod was heavily influenced by both Taoist philosophy and post Terry Gilliam/Yellow Submarine animation techniques, and also employed a refreshingly lo-fi make do and mend approach to its own distinctive strain of animated presentation.
+The rather unexpected upshot of this is that everybody seems to remember the stories that were actually directly based on zen tenets, nobody ever really seems to recall Bod’s Present, which had the temerity to weld its Neo-Daoist philosophies to the season of goodwill and gift-giving.
 All the more ironic then that, for a long time, this was one of the few editions of Bod to survive in its original extended broadcast format with the Alberto Frog story and the game of snap intact.
-Of course, while some Children’s BBC shows of the era are still frustratingly and needlessly absent (as you can read more about here), broadcast quality copies of all of the extended editions of Bod have since been recovered.
+Of course, while some Children’s BBC shows of the era are still frustratingly and needlessly absent (and you can read more about that here), broadcast quality copies of all of the extended editions of Bod have since been recovered.
 But that’s another story…

-You can find an expanded version of this feature on Bod’s Present, with more on the actual Christmases that surrounded it and why I came to be so fond of it, in my collection Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature on Bod’s Present, with more on the actual Christmases that surrounded it and why I came to be so fond of it, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

-In a sense, Bod’s Present was in fact a bit of a regifting in itself.
+In a sense, Bod’s Present was in fact something of a regifting in itself.
 Although the actual episode was first seen on BBC1 in December 1975, the basic storyline of the main animated section dated back to 1965 and the original series of Bod storybooks; indeed by that point it had already been read on Play School on a couple of suitably festive occasions.
-This is probably not too surprising when you consider that Bod’s creators Michael and Joanne Cole were involved with Play School on the production side for many years, and that by the early seventies they had started to produce their own children’s programmes for the BBC, amongst them Fingerbobs, Ring A Ding, Ragtime and, through a somewhat more roundabout route, Bod.
+This is probably not too surprising when you consider that Bod’s creators Michael and Joanne Cole were involved with Play School on the production side for several years, and that by the early seventies they had started to produce their own children’s programmes for the BBC including Fingerbobs, Ring A Ding, Ragtime and, through a somewhat more roundabout route, Bod.

 It’s at this point that a curious cross-belief-system intersection occurs, as midnight chimes and a decidedly Bod-canon Father Christmas with, you can’t help but notice, a bright red nose rides into view.
 Presumably having been flicking through the Tao Te Ching on his way from the North Pole, Santa spots the apparently discarded parcels in the snow and resolves to deliver them to Aunt Flo himself.
 As he lifts them, up come Bod, Copper, Frank and Barleymow, who offer to help him with his deliveries in exchange for a lift to Aunt Flo’s house.